CyberSource/cybersource-rest-client-node/docs/InstrumentIdentifierApi.md

 var opts = {
   'profileId': "profileId_example", // String | The Id of a profile containing user specific TMS configuration.
-  'offset': 0, // Number | Starting record in zero-based dataset that should be returned as the first object in the array.
+  'retrieveBinDetails': true, // Boolean | Retrieve the Bin Details of PAN or network token 'offset': 0, // Number | Starting record in zero-based dataset that should be returned as the first object in the array.
 Default is 0.
   'limit': 20 // Number | The maximum number that can be returned in the array starting from the offset record in zero-based dataset.
 Default is 20, maximum is 100.
 };